 3) Apply basic analytical techniques to contemporary SSJ issues.
 These techniques include: system analysis, risk analysis and perpetrator analysis.

 4) Assess the value of scientific publications and use them in the analysis of SSJ issues, and be able to find publications that give deeper insight in these contemporary issues.

 5) Recognize the role that SSJ issues have in their own study major, describe this role and explain it to others.

 The minor consists of 6 courses of 5 ECTS each and takes place during the first semester.
 The semester is divided into two blocks of eight weeks each.
 In every block, three courses are taught.

-The start of the minor consists of a three day seminar in the last week of August (specifically the 29th, 30th, and 31st).
+The start of the minor consists of a two day seminar in the first week of September (specifically Monday the 3rd of September and Wednesday the 5th).
 Students attend guest lectures which are provided by security professionals, and all lecturers present their courses.
+This seminar is compulsory.

 Goals and target audience

 The minor is multidisciplinary in nature, and is taught by lecturers from both the Faculty of Governance & Global Affairs at Campus The Hague, and from the Faculty of Technology, Policy & Management of TU Delft.
 The courses take place in The Hague and Delft, respectively.

 The maximum number of participants is 140.
 Priority is given to students from Leiden University, TU Delft, and Erasmus University Rotterdam.
 Leiden University and TU Delft each have 60 reserved spots, EUR has 20.
 It is first past the post system, no waiting list is used and once the maximum amount of participants is reached, no new admissions will be allowed any more.
 Students from other Universities can apply.

 Students from Leiden University can register for the minor via uSis from 1 May 2018 until 1 August 2018 via Usis 6000MSSJN (Stud. act./class #1236).